 Researchers have looked at the benefits of peppermint oil on headaches for decades.
 A 2015 review of essential oils and aromatherapy suggested that peppermint oil may work for headaches.
 According to the National Center for Complementary and Integrative Health, limited research suggests that peppermint oil works for tension headaches.

 The active ingredient in peppermint oil is menthol.
 About 44 percent of peppermint is menthol, which may also lessen the intensity of acute migraines.
-One study found that a topical gel with 6 percent menthol decreased pain intensity after 2 hours.
+One study found that a topical gel with 6 percent menthol decreased pain intensity after two hours.

 Peppermint oil is also shown to be effective for the additional symptoms that migraine, sinus, tension, and cluster headaches may cause, such as: